jonascm/JSON_practice_python/README.md

-# JSON_practice_python
+# JSON practice in python
-An example of data extraction from a JSON file using python
+An example of data extraction from a JSON file using python, implemented in a jupyter notebook Last modified July 10th, 2018